DashikiBulbasaur/odin-recipes/README.md

 My recipes were Kare Kare, Adobo, and Filipino Spaghetti.
 I took some liberty in naming some headings, as well as adding links at the bottom of each recipe that show where I got the recipe description, ingredients, recipe instruction, and the picture of the dish.

+First edit: added some CSS according to instructions [here](https://www.theodinproject.com/lessons/foundations-block-and-inline).

 The project is accesible via this link: https://dashikibulbasaur.github.io/odin-recipes/

-Despite it being fairly bare bones, I'm fairly proud of the end result.
-I had fun making this.